Tye-tee/NYSE-Financial-Modeling-Dashboard/README.md

 ##  Preview
 >  <img width="1300" height="567" alt="image" src="https://github.com/user-attachments/assets/83134ce9-5146-4444-a124-538cfe6877f0" />

+## Problem & Business Impact

+Financial analysts and investors often face challenges in assessing company performance and forecasting future growth due to fragmented data, lack of dynamic scenario modeling, and static reporting tools.
+Static models often fail to capture the uncertainty and variability in business outcomes, limiting the ability to make timely and strategic decisions.
+This project addresses that gap by developing a flexible forecasting solution for NYSE-listed companies:

+- Users can select any company via its NYSE ticker symbol.
+- The model calculates key financial & operational metrics using summary statistics
+-  Uses historical data trends to forecast future outcomes
+- It generates forecasts using three customizable scenarios: strong, weak, and base cases.
+- Forecasting spans 1–2 years ahead, giving teams a forward-looking view of potential revenue paths
+- Communicating findings through interactive dashboards and visual reports

+This solution enables financial teams to compare outcomes across multiple economic conditions, empowering product, finance, and strategy teams to make informed, data-driven decisions on how to optimize for growth, mitigate risk, or reallocate resources

 ##  Future Improvements
 - Integrate Power Query for real-time NYSE data